Meet Bailey V. Levis, M.S., CCC-SLP

 My Approach to Stuttering Therapy

-I believe in supporting clients and their families in every aspect of stuttering, including fears, anxieties, negative thoughts, and emotions as well as teaching fluency strategies.
-Whatever stops you or your child from being able to communicate with confidence, I am here to support you in overcoming those hurdles.
+I believe in supporting clients and their families in every aspect of stuttering, including fears, anxieties, negative thoughts, and emotions as well as teaching strategies to help stutter with more ease.
+Whatever stops you from being able to communicate with confidence, I am here to support you in overcoming those hurdles.
 Some challenges can be intimidating, but together, we can vanquish fears and achieve great heights.

 Evidence-Based Approaches Applied to Stuttering Therapy